 Top 3 Things No One Tells You About Finances in College

 High school graduation is an exciting time in a teen’s life.
 Between deciding on what college to attend or possibly taking time to pursue work opportunities instead, there are a lot of things that can be top of mind for a young adult.
-What may not be top of mind is your financial future and determining how you will manage your finances more as a young adult.
+What may not be top of mind is your financial future and determining how you will manage your finances in college as a young adult.

 Transitioning to college from high school comes with new responsibilities and having a financial plan now will have an impact on you in the future.
 Below are some tips on how to set yourself up for success in young adulthood and beyond.